Requests are available to collaborators and regular and external users on Business, Enterprise, and Wrike for Marketers accounts.

-- Populates the task or Project with information from the the Request form fields.
+- Populates the task or project with information from the request form fields.

 - For Marketing: create requests for creative materials, blog posts, or one pagers.